 Be aware that the super loose front truck results in relatively low stability, making it harder to kick push for everyday transportation – this board is designed mainly for pumping, so kick pushing and maintaining speed will take a bit of practice.

 Depending on how you ride, you may also experience some wheel bite, a normal consequence of having a very loose turning truck.

 If you haven’t yet, check out the Surfskate Jamie O’Brien on Amazon.

 Slide Surf Skateboards

-UPDATE: since this article was published, I’ve written another in-depth post on Slide skateboards.
-You can see it here.
+UPDATE: since this article was published, I’ve written a separate in-depth post on Slide skateboards – check it out here.

 If you’re looking for a less expensive yet quality surf skateboard made at a reputable European skate manufacturer, you may want to look at Slide’s surf skateboard product lineup.